Fighting against all forms of discrimination in Tunisia (All 4 All)

 - Strengthening the capacities of civil society actors, institutions, lawyers and the media in the fight against all forms of discrimination.

-- Supporting the autonomy and mobilization of discriminated groups in favour of equality and non-discrimination.
+- Supporting the autonomy and mobilization of discriminated groups favouring equality and non-discrimination.

 - Raising awareness among national and international actors of the need to adopt and enforce legal frameworks that guarantee the rights of discriminated individuals and groups.

-A better knowledge of these problems, as well as better judicial assistance, will make it possible to evolve the legislative framework and work towards improved protection of minority rights.
+A better knowledge of these problems and better judicial assistance will make it possible to evolve the legislative framework and work towards improved protection of minority rights.
 Promoting a non-stigmatizing political and media discourse around marginalized groups is also essential to raise awareness about these issues in Tunisian society.

 Why are we delivering this programme?